crystal-lang/crystal-website/_posts/2018-03-09-crystal-automated-release.md

 ---
 title: "Crystal Automated Release"
 author: bcardiff
-description: "How the build process was updated and what else can be done"
+summary: "How the build process was updated and what else can be done"
 categories: technical
 tags: devnotes
 ---